volantis-x/community/source/v6/theme-settings/index.md

       url: /about/
       title:
       subtitle:
-      jinrishici: true # Poetry Today.
+      jinrishici: false # Poetry Today.
 You can set a string, and it will be displayed when loading fails.
       social:
         - icon: fa-solid fa-rss
           url: /atom.xml